gonzalas/hospital-management-system/README.md

 Hospital system made in C language to manage turns, patients, doctors, rooms, hospitalizations and using files to keep the information.

-This is my final practical work of the subject "Programación 1".
+This is my final practical work of the subject "Programación 1" at Universidad Tecnológica Nacional de Mar del Plata.